Fender FA-235E Concert Review & Prices

 Fender FA-235E Concert Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Fender FA-235E Concert's fretboard radius compared to other guitars
+Fender FA-235E Concert's fretboard radius compared to others

 The main advantage of an 11.81-inches fretboard radius guitar is that it provides more room for the fingers to move around on the fretboard.
 This can be especially helpful for players with large hands or who want to use wide vibrato techniques.
 Additionally, the increased radius can make string bends easier to execute.